dialogchat/end_to_end_imitation_learning/README.md

 # End-to-End Imitation Learning with the Udacity Simulator
 ## Overview

-This is the code for [this](https://youtu.be/EaY5QiZwSP4) video on Youtube by Siraj Raval.
-We're going to use Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim) as a testbed for training an autonomous car.
+This code implements an autonomous car agent using Udacity's [self driving car simulator](https://github.com/udacity/self-driving-car-sim).
+The model is based on an end-to-end imitation learning algorithm as described in [NVIDIA's DaveNet2 paper](https://github.com/udacity/self-driving-car-sim).

 ## Dependencies